AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/implementation-guide.md

 ![The identity dashboard in the Identity Service UI workspace.](../images/implementation/identity_dashboard.png)

 Use the window that appears to view information on your collapsed graphs.
-In this example, both email and phone are correctly marked as unique namespace, so therefore, there are no collapsed graphs in your organization.
+In this example, both email and phone are marked as unique namespace, so therefore, there are no collapsed graphs in your sandbox.

 ![The pop-up window for graphs with multiple identities.](../images/implementation/graphs.png)